GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 them essentially self-teaching – if a user enters invalid or ambiguous command arguments, the program will print a warning to the screen with a synopsis of the valid arguments.
-All the documentation is available for web browsing and may be installed at the user’s site.
+All the documentation is available for web browsing and may be installed at the user's site.

 The processing and display routines within *GMT* are completely general and will handle any (*x,y*) or (*x,y,z*) data as input.
 For many